Cello Expressions

 Cello Expressions is the home of Nick Halsey‘s projects, including this sheet music library, WordPress plugins, experimental digital design projects, and more.

 The sheet music library primarily features arrangements and compositions for cello ensembles (and duets, trios, quartets, and choirs).
-Over the past decade I’ve developed my understanding of the cello and utilization of groups of cellos in creating new music and adapting existing music of all styles.
-The sheet music library features approximately 100 pieces.
+For over fifteen years, I’ve developed my understanding of the cello and utilization of groups of cellos in creating new music and adapting existing music of all styles.
+The sheet music library features approximately 165 pieces.
 Older arrangements are occasionally updated or removed; please download the new version if it’s dated newer than the edition that you have printed.

 Most of the music here requires intermediate abilities at a minimum.
-But, thanks to my involvement with the Boulder Cello Project, I’ve explored the possibilities of arranging for mixed-ability cello ensembles.
+But, thanks to my involvement with the Boulder Cello Project (2012-2015), many pieces are designed to accommodate mixed-ability cello ensembles.
 There’s a lot of music here and I’m always working on more.
 If you’d like me to create a new arrangement or adapt an existing one for a different orchestration or difficulty, feel free to contact me.

 Musical Style